Yao Ming Biography

 (6th President of the Chinese Basketball Association and Former Professional Player)

-Born in: Shanghai, China
+Born In: Shanghai, China

-Yao Ming is a retired Chinese basketball player who played for Chinese Basketball Association (CBA) and the National Basketball Association (NBA).
-The seven feet, five inches tall player is the only non-US player to lead NBA in All-Star voting.
-NBA commissioner David Stern had described him as "a wonderful mixture of talent, dedication, humanitarian aspirations and a sense of humor."He was voted to start for the Western Conference in NBA All-Star Game for at least eight times, and on five occasions he was named to the All-NBA Team.
-He played for China in the 2000 Summer Olympics.
-He also led his country’s national team to three consecutive FIBA Asian Championship gold medals.
-He played in the 2008 Summer Olympics, and scored the first basket of the game against the US.
-For six consecutive years, he was on top of the Forbes' Chinese celebrities list in income and popularity.
-In 2011, he retired from professional basketball due to a series of injuries, which had forced him to miss 250 games in his career.
+Yao Ming is a retired Chinese basketball player who played in ‘Chinese Basketball Association’ (CBA) and the ‘National Basketball Association’ (NBA).
+The seven feet, six inches tall player is the only non-US player to lead NBA in the All-Star voting.
+NBA commissioner David Stern had described him as "a wonderful mixture of talent, dedication, humanitarian aspirations and a sense of humor."
+Ming was voted to start for the Western Conference in NBA All-Star Game on at least eight occasions, and on five occasions he was named to the All-NBA Team.
+He played for China in the 2000 ‘Summer Olympics.’
+He also led his country’s national team to three consecutive ‘FIBA Asian Championship’ gold medals.
+He played in the 2008 ‘Summer Olympics,’ and scored the first point of the game against the US.
+For six consecutive years, he was on top of Forbes' Chinese celebrities list, based on income and popularity.
+In 2011, he retired from professional basketball due to a series of injuries.